ST10361357/MoneyMatters/README.md

 # MoneyMatters
-Part2
+Part2 + Final POE

 Money Matters
 Money Matters is a personal finance tracking application designed to help users manage expenses, set budget goals, and analyze spending habits.
-The project is built using Kotlin, with data persistence handled by RoomDB.
+The project is built using Kotlin, and features include
+User Authentication using Firebase for secure sign-up and login

+Data Persistence powered by RoomDB for local storage of goals and expenses

+Dark Mode Support that adapts to system theme preferences

+Category-Based Visualizations for tracking spending patterns using charts

+Frozen Budget Categories: Users can temporarily freeze specific categories to lock spending and stay disciplined

 -Project Overview
 -GitHub Repository: Money Matters